 3.1b(2).
+Product offerings refer to the goods and services that you offer in the marketplace.
 In identifying product offerings, you should consider all the important characteristics of products and services and their performance throughout their full life cycle and the full consumption chain.
-The focus should be on features that affect customers' preference for and loyalty to you and your brand - for example, features that differentiate your products due to their unique or innovative nature or that differentiate them from competing offerings or other organizations' services.
-Those latter features might include price, reliability, planet friendly, value, delivery, timeliness, product customization, ease of use, customer or technical support, and the sales relationship.
+The focus should be on features that affect customers' preference for and loyalty to you and your brand

+- for example, features that differentiate your products due to their unique or innovative nature or that differentiate them from competing offerings or other organizations' services.
+Those latter features might include price, reliability, value, delivery, timeliness, product customization, requirements for the use and disposal of hazardous materials, other planet friendly measures, ease of use, customer or technical support, and the sales relationship.
 Key features might also consider how transactions occur and factors such as emerging technology and the privacy and security of customer data.